-Welcome To The Lombardi Arts Center Theater Club
+Welcome To The Lombardi Performing Arts Center Theater Club

-The Lombardi Arts Center Theater Club is an association and organization dedicated to drama.
+The Lombardi Performing Arts Center Theater Club is a recreational association and organization dedicated to drama.
 The mission of this theatre club is to educate about theater and perform drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
 No matter what level you are at there is a program here for you.

 If you are a beginner you can join a workshop to study: monologues, scenes, acting, and what is an appropriate performing arts resume.
-If you are at an intermediate level the Lombardi Arts Center offers a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
+If you are at an intermediate level the Lombardi Performing Arts Center offers a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
 If you are advanced, a program is available that performs productions in Off-Broadway venues (with seating capacity between 100-499 seats).

-Whatever your goal is in the performing arts, the Lombardi Arts Center is here to help.
+Whatever your goal , the Lombardi Performing Arts Center is here to help.
 However, a practical approach is important.
 In other words, very few artists are lucky enough to make a living solely from their art.
 It's important to balance a day job with being an artist.
 Workshops and programs are an educational and recreational experience, not an employment opportunity, and when the workshops and program's "classes and performances" are over the instructor [or associate or assistant] teaching will not be taking home nor be given access to your headshot, resume, or any of your other promotional materials for employment.
 The Lombardi Arts Center doesn't fund-raise, because there are higher priority causes that need money such as finding a cure for cancer or feeding the homeless.
 An artist must be egoless, responsible, and accountable.